 Serious spinal and head injuries … which used be 10-plus a year pre-RugbySmart have stayed around one or two per year for the last few seasons.
 Our goal is to totally eliminate them from our game.

 "The best predictor of injury is recent injury.
 And the message from this is you don’t play injured.
 You make sure you get an injury treated properly, fully recovered and then get back on the rugby field."

 AREAS WE ALL NEED TO LOOK AT IN THE COMING YEAR ARE:

 Good technique is safe technique … but we’ll also be asking every referee, coach and player to look at:

 - Tackles.
-We’re seeing lower tackles because the support players are now targeting the ball and we want to make sure those injuries stats keep dropping.
+We’re seeing higher tackles because the support players are now targeting the ball and we want to make sure those injuries stats keep dropping.